idiey/vuejs-101/readme.md

 #### Gulp

 Make sure you have install `gulp-cli`.
-You may follow the installation guide here at [Laravel's Compliling Asset](https://laravel.com/docs/5.3/elixir#installation)
+You may follow the installation guide here at [Laravel's Compiling Asset](https://laravel.com/docs/5.3/elixir#installation)

 ### VueJs Introduction